DivyaGodayal/CoderChef-Kitchen/Adhoc/Score-After-Flipping-Matrix/README.md

 of toggling the value of a particular cell.

 * Every cell is filled with a `0` or a `1` and we are allowed to toggle the value of any number of cells in the matrix.
-The ony condition is the way in which we can toggle some set of cells.
+The only condition is the way in which we can toggle some set of cells.

 * The question says that we cannot simply toggle the value of a particular cell.
 Rather, we are to perform this in moves where a move consists of selecting a specific row or column and then toggling all of the values in that particular row or column.

-* We can perform such an operation any number of times on any set of columns or rows etc. such that the result matrix has the maximum score.
+* We can perform such an operation any number of times on any set of columns or rows etc., such that the result matrix has the maximum score.
 Every row of this matrix is interpreted as a binary number, and the score of the matrix is the sum of these numbers.
 We want to maximise this very score.

 * Now, consider how a binary number is usually structured.
 Consider the following self labelled example for this.